 Frequently Asked Questions

 Lowmac currently operates a materials recycling facility on the adjacent site, with a permit from Scottish Environmental Protection Agency (SEPA) to process mixed waste for recycling.
 They currently extract large volumes of recyclable materials for reuse, and the leftover waste is currently transported by road to Hull before being exported to other European countries for use in energy generation.
-This fuel would instead be available for the proposed Oldhall ERF.
+This fuel would instead be available for Oldhall ERF.

 - An enclosed conveyor belt transfers the waste from the Lowmac Alloys site immediately next door.

 - Post-recycled waste from a bunker is put into a fuel hopper by a crane and placed on a moving grate.

 - The waste is treated at high temperatures.

 - The hot air created passes through a boiler that converts water into high pressure steam.

 - This steam drives a highly efficient turbine to produce electricity.

 - Hot air from the boiler is treated to meet strict air quality standards, with particles and residues filtered out.

 - The electricity generated is exported via an underground cable to the national grid to be used by homes and businesses.